college students

 Level 3

-If you want to do a Level 3 course, you'll usually need at least four GCSEs at grade 4 or better.
-Level 3 courses include A and AS Levels, BTEC Nationals and OCR Cambridge technicals and from September 2020, a brand new qualification called T Levels was launched.
+If you want to do a Level 3 course, you'll usually need at least four or five GCSEs at grade 4-9 or better.
+Level 3 courses include A and AS Levels, T Levels, BTEC Nationals and OCR Cambridge Technicals.
 Many sixth forms and colleges may ask for certain grades in certain subjects in order to continue with them at a higher level.

 .